aLittleByte-19/MVP/infra/localstack/README.md

 - SES local sender identity.

 Compose starts LocalStack and application processes.
 Terraform creates AWS-like resources.
-The default frontend path is still S3 local + CloudFront local: Terraform owns the LocalStack S3 bucket, while the `frontend-cloudfront` Docker service fronts that bucket and proxies API calls to Nginx.
-This avoids mixing frontend static assets with the optional real S3 bucket used by documents/Textract.
+The default frontend path is S3 local + a local CDN emulator: Terraform owns the LocalStack S3 bucket, while the `frontend-cloudfront` Docker service — a second Nginx that emulates the role of a CDN/edge (not Amazon CloudFront) — fronts that bucket and proxies API calls to the application Nginx.
+It is a separate container on purpose: the application Nginx is a production image and must not reference LocalStack, so the emulated S3 serving stays confined to a local-only scaffold.
+This also avoids mixing frontend static assets with the optional real S3 bucket used by documents/Textract.

 Frontend static serving flow: